-For example, through habitat loss, conversion or degradation, fragmentation, hydrological changes 1.2 Are any Project activities proposed within or adjacent to critical habitats and/or environmentally sensitive No areas, including legally protected areas (e.g. nature reserve, national park), areas proposed for protection, or recognized as such by authoritative sources and/or indigenous peoples or local communities?
-1.3 Does the Project involve changes to the use of lands and resources that may have adverse impacts on habitats, ecosystems, and/or livelihoods?
-(Note: if restrictions and/or limitations of access to lands would apply, refer to Standard 5) No 1.4 Would Project activities pose risks to endangered species?
+For example, through habitat loss, conversion or degradation, fragmentation, hydrological changes 1.2 Are any Project activities proposed within or adjacent to critical habitats and/or environmentally sensitive areas, including legally protected areas (e.g. nature reserve, national park), areas proposed for protection, or recognized as such by authoritative sources and/or indigenous peoples or local communities?
+No 1.3 habitats, ecosystems, and/or livelihoods?
+(Note: if restrictions and/or limitations of access to lands would apply, refer to Standard 5) 1.4 Would Project activities pose risks to endangered species?
 No 1.5 Would the Project pose a risk of introducing invasive alien species?
 No 1.6 Does the Project involve harvesting of natural forests, plantation development, or reforestation?
 No 1.7 Does the Project involve the production and/or harvesting of fish populations or other aquatic species?
 No 1.8 Does the Project involve significant extraction, diversion or containment of surface or ground water?
-For example, construction of dams, reservoirs, river basin developments, groundwater extraction No 1.9 Does the Project involve utilization of genetic resources? (e.g. collection and/or harvesting, commercial development) No 1.10 Would the Project generate potential adverse transboundary or global environmental concerns?
+For example, construction of dams, reservoirs, river basin developments, groundwater extraction No 1.9 Does the Project involve utilization of genetic resources? (e.g. collection and/or harvesting, commercial development) 1.10 Would the Project generate potential adverse transboundary or global environmental concerns?
 No 1.11 Would the Project result in secondary or consequential development activities which could lead to adverse social and environmental effects, or would it generate cumulative impacts with other known existing or planned activities in the area?
 No For example, a new road through forested lands will generate direct environmental and social impacts (e.g. felling of trees, earthworks, potential relocation of inhabitants).
 The new road may also facilitate encroachment on lands by illegal settlers or generate unplanned commercial development along the route, potentially in sensitive areas.
 These are indirect, secondary, or induced impacts that need to be considered.
 Also, if similar developments in the same forested area are planned, then cumulative impacts of multiple activities (even if not part of the same Project) need to be considered.
-Stand lard 2: Climate Change Mitigation and Adaptation 2.1 Will the proposed Project result in significant greenhouse gas emissions or may exacerbate climate change?
+Stand ard 2: Climate Change Mitigation and Adaptation 2.1 Will the proposed Project result in significant greenhouse gas emissions or may exacerbate climate change?
 No 2.2 Would the potential outcomes of the Project be sensitive or vulnerable to potential impacts of climate change?
-No 2.3 Is the proposed Project likely to directly or indirectly increase social and environmental vulnerability to climate change now or in the future (also known as maladaptive practices)?
-No For example, changes to land use planning may encourage further development of floodplains, potentially increasing the population's vulnerability to climate change, specifically flooding tanda ard 3: Community Health, Safety and Working Conditions 3.1 Would elements of Project construction, operation, or decommissioning pose potential safety risks to local communities?
-No 3.2 Would the Project pose potential risks to community health and safety due to the transport, storage, and use and/or disposal of hazardous or dangerous materials (e.g. explosives, fuel and other chemicals during construction and operation)?
-No
+No .3 Is the proposed Project likely to directly or indirectly increase social and environmental vulnerability to climate change now or in the future (also known as maladaptive practices)?
+No For example, changes to land use planning may encourage further development of floodplains, potentially increasing the population's vulnerability to climate change, specifically flooding tanda ard 3: Community Health, Safety and Working Conditions .1 Would elements of Project construction, operation, or decommissioning pose potential safety risks to local communities?
+No .2 Would the Project pose potential risks to community health and safety due to the transport, storage, and use and/or disposal of hazardous or dangerous materials (e.g. explosives, fuel and other chemicals during No

-$^2$ In regards to $CO{2,}$ 'significant emissions' corresponds generally to more than 25,000 tons per year (from both direct and indirect sources).
+$^{2}$ In regards to CO2, 'significant emissions' corresponds generally to more than 25,000 tons per year (from both direct and indirect sources).
 [The Guidance Note on Climate Change Mitigation and Adaptation provides additional information on GHG emissions.]